slievehooksey/BTSP_MQTT_Bridge/README.md

 <img src="./img/AM4000Controller.png">

 # Disclaimer
-Any useage of this project's software and hardware are at your own risk.
-This includes any damage done to you or your equipment as well as the loss of warranty when the mower is opened by a non-authorized person.
+Any usage of this project is at your own risk.
+This includes any damage done to you or your equipment as well as the loss of warranty if the mower is opened by a non-authorized person.

 ## Quickstart

-Flash the latest release to an original ESP32 module (S3, C3 etc. do not support Bluetooth Classic).
+Flash the latest release (or build from source) to an original ESP32 module (S3, C3 etc. do not support Bluetooth Classic).
 The module will then start as a WiFi access point with the network name (SSID) starting ESP_XXXXXX.

 Connect to this WiFi network and you will be directed to a page to enter your network and MQTT broker details: